Find your nursing pillow from these nine top-rated supports for breastfeeding moms

 Reasons to avoid

-Mamas and Papas have been making nursing pillows for over 25 years, so it’s safe to say it knows its stuff.
+Baby brand Chicco has been making parenting must-haves for over 60 years, so it’s safe to say it knows its stuff.
 The pillow was also a winner in the 2019 What To Expect awards, by the pregnancy and parenting brand.

 This award-winning nursing pillow has many uses rolled into one.
 Not only can it be used to help feed a young baby, but it can also be used during pregnancy to help support your back, or knees and bump if you’re sleeping on your side.
 Alongside this, the breastfeeding pillow also can be used as a nest for relaxation when a baby gets a little older, as well as for tummy time and to help maintain their balance when sitting alone.
 The soft and stable pillow is designed to keep your body in a correct position and help your baby peacefully by sitting around your waistline.
 It also features removable cotton covers and both the pillow and the covers are machine washable.

-In fact, one mum was so happy with the product she wrote that she couldn't find a bad thing to say about it.
-She wrote, "Bought it while I struggle to breastfeed after c-section.
-Couldn't do it without this pillow, absolutely life saver.
+One mum was so happy with the product she wrote that she couldn't find a bad thing to say about it.
+She wrote, "Bought it while I struggled to breastfeed after c-section.
+Couldn't do it without this pillow, absolutely life lifesaver.
 Would recommend for any new mum."

 2. Widgey Feeding Nursing & Pregnancy Pillow